Patrik Ćavar: Saint-Marcel Vernon

 A month after announcing his retirement on November 25 Ćavar announced that he would be moving to the French second division club Saint-Marcel Vernon.

 He helped the club win the French Second League and earn promotion to the First League.

-In July 2007 at the age of 36, he announced his retirement from handball.
+In July 2007, at the age of 36, he announced his retirement from handball.

 International career

 Yugoslavia

-Ćavar was selected on 45 occasions as a junior for Yugoslavia he won a bronze medal at the 1989 IHF Junior World Championship in Spain.
+Ćavar was selected on 45 occasions as a junior for Yugoslavia and won a bronze medal at the 1989 IHF Junior World Championship in Spain.

-Ćavar won a silver medal at the 1990 Goodwill Games in Seattle for Yugoslavia.
+Ćavar won a silver medal at the 1990 Goodwill Games in Seattle with Yugoslavia.

 Croatia

-Ćavar debuted for Croatia on 14 January 1991 on Croatia's first ever national team match.
-They played against Japan and the match ended in a draw of 23:23.
+Ćavar debuted for Croatia on 14 January 1991 in Croatia's first ever national team match, a 23:23 draw against Japan.

 Ćavar's first tournament with the national team was in at the 1993 Mediterranean Games in Languedoc-Roussillon where he won his first gold medal for Croatia.

 His first major competition came a year later in June 1994 when he played at the 1994 European Championship.
 A year later he was called up to play the 1995 World Championship in Iceland.
 Croatia lost in the final to France and Ćavar had bagged his first silver medal for the national team.

 At the 1996 European Championship in Spain, Croatia finished in fifth place. Ćavar was the second top goalscorer 40 goals just one goal behind Thomas Knorr.
 Two months later history was made at the 1996 Summer Olympics in Atlanta. Ćavar and his teammates won the against Sweden in the final and won their first and Croatia's first ever Olympic Gold medal. Ćavar was also the tournaments top goalscorer with 43 goals and he was voted the best left wing of the tournament and put in the all-star team.

 Unfortunately years of bad results would come to haunt the national team of Croatia and Ćavar would not win another medal.
 He also competed at the 1997 World Championship in Japan, 1998 European Championship in Italy, 1999 World Championship in Egypt, and at the 2001 World Championship in France.

-In 2004 he retired from the national team with 120 appearances and as the top goalscorer with 639 goals.
+In 2004, he retired from the national team with 120 appearances and as the top goalscorer with 639 goals.
 He held the record until 2007 when Mirza Džomba broke his record.